tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 Xenomorph abilities are primarily very selfish, and aim to give the user more creative ways to synergise with the rest of their kit and provide situational benefits in combat.
 An exception are teamwork oriented castes such as drone.
 The use of these abilities is limited by plasma.
 Plasma should typically be enough for a brief engagement before they are forced to retreat again, and serves to stop the xeno from constantly attacking over and over with no reprieve.

-Abilities are tied to progression using “Primordial” - these are abilities where after staying alive for a certain time unlocks a capstone ability.
+Abilities are tied to progression using “Apex” - these are abilities where after staying alive for a certain time unlocks a capstone ability.

 Abilities should aim to be (in order):
 1) Fun to use